-I am the founder and Director of the National Centre for High Sensitivity (2010), the Growing Unlimited HSP Hampshire Meetup (2008) and Growing Unlimited Therapeutic Consultancy (2002).
+I am the founder and Director of the National Centre for High Sensitivity (2010), this has recently become a CIC (non-profit organisation).
+I am also the founder of Growing Unlimited HSP Hampshire Meetup (2008) and Growing Unlimited Therapeutic Consultancy (2002).
 I have worked in the field of personal development for twenty years, based in Hampshire.

 I work mostly with highly sensitive individuals but can also offer work with couples and groups/families and with parents looking to better understand their highly sensitive children.
 I do not offer therapy, but aim to help clients to manage the changes they would like to make and assist them with information, communication and other skills to help make practical changes and pursue emotional healing and personal development.